frederic-perez/AmE-dictionary/data/dictionary.md

 __granddaddy__ _n_ :pencil2:
 __grandest__ _adj_ _The grandest mile of scenery in Colorado._
 __grandeur__ _n_
-__grandiloquence__ _n_ A lofty, extravagantly colorful, pompous, or bombastic style, manner, or quality especially in language.
+__grandiloquence__ _n_ :two: /gran-DIH-luh-kwunss/ _Grandiloquence_ is a formal word that refers to the use of extravagantly colorful or pompous language often in order to sound impressive and important.
+A lofty, extravagantly colorful, pompous, or bombastic style, manner, or quality especially in language.
 __grandiloquent__ _adj_ /gran-DIL-uh-kwuhnt/ [:scroll: From Latin grandis (grand) + loqui (to speak).]
 High-flown or pompous.
 __grandiose__ _adj_ :five: /gran-dee-OHSS/ Grandiose is most often used disapprovingly to describe something that seems impressive or is intended to be impressive, but is either not possible or practical. _The committee eventually scaled back the most outlandish parts of its plans for the festival, including a grandiose scheme to bring in live peacocks for the event._
 __Grandma Moses__ _n_ The nickname of (Anna Mary Robertson) Moses.